netstu/leevel/README.md

 ## Official Documentation

-Documentation for the framework can be found on the [QueryYetSimple website](http://www.queryphp.com).
+Documentation for the framework can be found on the [Leevel website](http://www.queryphp.com).

 ## License